-For many years, and still in some places across the United States, students were pressured to act as de facto translators for their parents.
-Issues of equity and quality remain, despite the legal mandate for schools to provide translation services.
+For many years, and still in some places across the United States, students were pressured to act as de facto interpreters for their parents.
+Issues of equity and quality remain, despite the legal mandate for schools to provide interpretation and translation services.
 Under the Civil Rights Act of 1964 (Title VI) and the Equal Educational Opportunities Act of 1974 (EEOA), public schools are required to support ELLs in participating meaningfully and equally.
 This includes sufficiently staffing ELL programs, avoiding unnecessary segregation of ELLs and providing language assistance.

 In Washington state, House Bill 1153 would have increased language access in public schools, but when the bill died in committee, community organizers pivoted to turn the bill into a proviso that was able to pass funding in spring 2021.
 The proviso will fund the reconvening of a state language access workgroup, as well as direct the Office of Superintendent of Public Instruction (OSPI) to establish a language access technical assistance program.

 Title VI and EEOA—and some state-level laws—protect emerging English speakers in our schools.
 But, as with all civil rights legislation, the law provides a floor, not a ceiling.

 The pandemic continues to reveal to those in power what communities of color and immigrant communities have always known: that access is about more than information.

 “When we were going into distance learning, what shifted was that the whole system was now put in a position where we have to rely on families,” says Kisa Hendrickson, chief engagement and partnership officer at Highline Public Schools (HPS), a district just south of Seattle.
 “We had to partner with our families to ensure that our students were able to access their education online.”